xRuiAlves/fide-ratings-lambda/README.md

 npm run aws-lambda-configure
 ```

-## Publishing
+## Deploying

-To publish the Lambda function, run:
+To deploy the Lambda function, run:

 ```
-npm run aws-lambda-publish
+npm run aws-lambda-deploy
 ```

 This will: